Valuing local provenance and place-based economies in natural capital and low carbon markets and industries

 - Social intel for sustainable investment decisions dashboard

-- Elevating Indigenous values in ecosystem accounting
+- Publication: Elevating Indigenous values in ecosystem accounting

-- Harnessing regional insights for successful land management change, presentation to NRM Regions Australia Community of Practice
+- Publication: Harnessing regional insights for successful land management change, presentation to NRM Regions Australia Community of Practice

-- Skills and methods scientists need when using data to support environmental decisions with Indigenous and local communities
+- Publication: Skills and methods scientists need when using data to support environmental decisions with Indigenous and local communities

 - Conference Report: Indigenous Perspectives at the World Conference on Ecological Restoration